Payolas

-Payolas (stylized as Payola$) was a Canadian rock band that was most prominent in the 1980s.
+Payolas (stylized as Payola$) were a Canadian rock band that was most prominent in the 1980s.
 Evolving from a new wave sound toward mainstream pop rock, they were best known for the single "Eyes of a Stranger", from their 1982 album No Stranger to Danger, an album that won the band four Juno Awards.

-Based in Vancouver, the band has experienced several changes to both its name and lineup, having been known as The Payola$, Paul Hyde and the Payolas, and Rock and Hyde.
+Based in Vancouver, the band had experienced several changes to both its name and lineup, having been known as The Payola$, Paul Hyde and the Payolas, and Rock and Hyde.
 Vocalist and lyricist Paul Hyde and multi-instrumentalist, songwriter and producer Bob Rock were the band's core members throughout its history.
 The band broke up in 1988, but reformed again from 2003 to 2008.

 Band history

 Name

 The band's name is a reference to the United States payola scandal of the early 1960s, which was a pay-for-play scheme involving commercial radio stations.
 The name caused issues with A&M record executives who wanted to introduce the band to the American market and who were concerned about the term's negative connotations, which resulted in the band's name change to Paul Hyde and the Payola$ in 1985.

 Rock told The Province in 2003 that their band's name caused one record executive to tell him "I won't lift a finger to help you."
 Rock added that it was Hyde that came up with the name and that "I was the idiot who put the dollar sign at the end."